powsybl/powsybl-tutorials/metrix/src/main/README.md

 - Observe the actions taken by Metrix on the groups

-### Action 5C - Remove essential group from healing - Correction
+### Action 5C - Remove essential group from curative - Correction

 #### Scripts: